-In March 2016, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference.
+In March 2017, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference.
 The Board is committed to continuing to monitor new developments relating to governance best practices to ensure the Corporation is achieving compliance and implementing processes accordingly.

-In December 2015, the Board of the Corporation appointed Dr. Smith as Lead Director.
-Since Mr. McCaffrey is not an independent Chairman, Dr. Smith, as Lead Director, works to ensure that the board operates independently of management and that Board members have an independent leadership contact.
+The Board of the Corporation has appointed Dr. Smith as Lead Director.
+Since Mr. McCaffrey is not an independent Chairman, Dr. Smith, as Lead Director, works to ensure that the Board operates independently of management and that Board members have an independent leadership contact.